MikeBruns/VirtualPunchCard/README.md

 Login page
 	Checks db for authentication
-	 Grants access or prompts error in credentials
+	Grants access or prompts error in credentials asdf

 User window to enter hours
 	Ø Date(s) of work